pahimar/Equivalent-Exchange-3/README.md

 7. Download the latest forge **source** for Minecraft 1.4.5 and unzip it into `mcp` so that `mcp/forge/install.sh` exists.
 You need at least Forge 6.4.0, best way is to get it from [here] (http://files.minecraftforge.net/).

-8. Execute `mcdev/mcp/forge/install.sh` or `mcp/forge/install.cmd`, depending on your platform.
+8. Execute `install.sh` (Linux and Mac?) or `install.cmd` (Windows), both found in `mcdev/mcp/forge`.
 On Linux you might have to `chmod +x` `install.sh` before you can execute it.
-On some system configurations you need to execute `install.sh` from within the forge directory whereas on others it doesn't matter.
+On some system configurations you need to execute `install.sh` from within the `forge` directory whereas on others it doesn't matter.
 Just check the output for error messages to find out what you need to do.

 #### Setup EE3 (Some tested for Linux, some for Windows)
 1. Inside `mcdev`, create a directory named `source`.
 If you're doing this from the default clone directory, make two folders:  `source` and `Equivalent-Exchange-3`.
 Copy and paste the original files into `Equivalent-Exchange-3`, and then move that into `source`.

 2. If you haven't already, move/clone `Equivalent-Exchange-3` into `source`.

-3. Right now, you should have a directory something like:
+3. Right now, you should have a directory that looks something like:

 ***

 	mcdev
 	\-mcp
-		\-A whole bunch of mcp files, including CHANGELOG.
+		\-mcp stuff blablabla (should have CHANGELOG).
 		\-forge
 		\-jars
 	\-source